 “You’ve got to give them credit for the shots they made,” said Iowa’s Head Coach Fran McCaffery.
 “They did a good job of answering our runs with timely baskets.”

 A lot of points were left on the floor for the Hawkeyes, as the team was just 27-of-70 from the field (35.7%) and 7-28 from three-point range (25.0%).
-However, the team did go 19-of-25 from the free-throw line (76.0%), highlighted by a 6-of-8 showing from forward Tyler Cook, who had been struggling to find his stroke from the charity stripe.
+However, the team did go 19-of-25 from the free-throw line (76.0%), highlighted by a 6-of-8 showing from forward Tyler Cook, who had been struggling to find his stroke from the line.

 The Hawkeyes also won the turnover battle, forcing 21 Terrapin turnovers and turning them into 30 points.
 They also outrebounded the Terps by three and allowed only seven second-chance points on just six offensive rebounds.
 Still, a slow start for a second straight game ultimately led to a second straight Big Ten loss for the Hawkeyes.